SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 If you have a mathematical background, you may be led to associate the functioning of mathematical functions with that of programming functions.
 Although this association is partly correct (inputs → calculations → output), it is confusing to consider them the same thing so we will keep them as separate concepts.

-We have already used functions: `main()` is a special function that every executable program must have, and it was present in every one of our programs done so far.
+We have already used functions: `main()` is a special function that every executable program must have, and it is present in every one of our programs done so far.
 Also writing `<iostream>` means having to deal with functions (inside that library): although it doesn't look like it, every time you `<<` or `>>` operator to do input or output, you're using a function provided by the standard library.